-Internal and external experts are engaged, as required, to conduct education sessions.
+Internal and external experts are engaged, as required, to conduct education sessions and the Digital Business & Technology Committee receives regular reports on the changing cyber security landscape.

-6. Role of company secretaries
+6. Role of Company Secretaries

 The Board is responsible for appointing ANZ's Company Secretaries.
 The Board has appointed two Company Secretaries.
-Profiles of ANZ's Company Secretaries can be found in the Directors' Report (in the 2020 Annual Report).
+Profiles of ANZ's Company Secretaries can be found in the Directors' Report (in the 2021 Annual Report).

 One of them is the Group General Counsel, Ken Adams.
 He is responsible for the provision of legal services to ANZ globally.
-He works closely with the Chairman, Directors and senior management and is responsible to the Board for the Company Secretary's Office.
+He works closely with the Chairman, Directors and senior management and is responsible to the Board for the Corporate Governance function.

-The Company Secretary, Simon Pordage, is responsible for the operations of the Company Secretary's Office including administering Board and Board Committee meetings and associated Board governance requirements for ANZ and its Australian subsidiaries, administering Group requirements under BEAR, overseeing the relationship with ANZ's Share Registrar and administering ANZ's listed securities, including managing distributions, and communication and lodgment of information with, securities exchanges and corporate regulators.
+The Company Secretary, Simon Pordage, is responsible for the operations of the Corporate Governance function including administering Board and Board Committee meetings and associated Board governance requirements for ANZ and its Australian subsidiaries, administering Group requirements under the Banking Executive Accountability Regime, the administration of ANZ group policies, overseeing the relationship with ANZ's Share Registrar and administering ANZ's listed securities, including managing distributions, and communication and lodgement of information with, securities exchanges and corporate regulators.